guppyfish123/SOC_Lab/Installation/aws.md

 <br>

 ### Patch Manager
-Following best practises, keeping your machines up to date with the latest security patches is crucial in maintaning our secure environment.
-Patch Manager is a aws service that enables you to setup regular compliance checks with set policies on patches for your host that you have running.
+Following best practises, keeping your machines up to date with the latest security patches is crucial in maintaining our secure environment.
+Patch Manager is a AWS service that enables you to setup regular compliance checks with set policies on patches for your host that you have running.
 Patch Manager can ensure that devices are checked regularly to ensure that are running the latest version for their OS and there applications.
 <br><br>
 Patch Manager can bet setup in the AWS Systems Manager > Patch Manager > Dashboard.
-Here we will create a new patch policy by clicking ***Create Patch Policy*** and set your desired parameters in occurance, to install or just scan, instances to include, and which policies to apply for each OS.
-For my patch policy I applied the stanard OS policy and set to to scan & install any updates found for all instances every 2nd thursday (cron(18 0 ? * THU#2 *)).
+Here we will create a new patch policy by clicking ***Create Patch Policy*** and set your desired parameters in occurrence, to install or just scan, instances to include, and which policies to apply for each OS.
+For my patch policy I applied the standard OS policy and set to to scan & install any updates found for all instances every 2nd thursday (cron(18 0 ? * THU#2 *)).
 Scans can also be done manually during any time for a selected group of instances or all.
 <br><br>

 **user data**
-In addition to employing patch management while instances are running, we can enhance the maintenance process by including a startup command in the User Data for our instances.
+In addition to employing patch management while instances are running, we can enhance the maintenance process by including a start up command in the User Data for our instances.
 The User Data is a script or cloud-init metadata that can be provided to an EC2 instance during launch.
 By adding a bash script, we can automate tasks to be executed on every boot.
 <br>
 Here's an example of a simple bash script in User Data:
 ```bash